ymolists/website/src/routes/blog/gitpod-open-source-sustainability-fund.md

 ## Think ahead, secure your supply chain.

 Nadia Eghbal, in 2016 with the support of the Ford Foundation, authored an <a href="https://www.fordfoundation.org/work/learning/research-reports/roads-and-bridges-the-unseen-labor-behind-our-digital-infrastructure/">extensive report</a> into the unseen labour behind our digital infrastructure.
-She recently published the successor of the report: <a href="https://www.amazon.com.au/Working-Public-Making-Maintenance-Software/dp/0578675862">Working in Public: The Making and Maintenance of Open Source Software</a>.
+She recently published the successor of the report: <a class="no-nowrap" href="https://www.amazon.com.au/Working-Public-Making-Maintenance-Software/dp/0578675862">Working in Public: The Making and Maintenance of Open Source Software</a>.
 If you haven't read her work before, then start there.

 ![Credit: XKCD](../../../static/images/blog/gitpod-open-source-sustainability-fund/xkcd.png)
 _Credit: [XKCD](https://xkcd.com/2347/)_